refractored/FearFeeling/README.md

-idk how to code but im trying to make it work for 1.12
+idk how to code but im trying to make it work for my 1.12 server